manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-It’s also worth noting that "compostable packaging" (often used for coffee bags) may also not be suitable for green waste collection, so it is always worth checking with local guidelines before attempting to recycle any packaging.
+It is frustrating that vacuum sealing plastic is not more widely recycled, but it is better to be aware of this issue that fall victim to "wishcycling", a term I first heard of from [Last Week Tonight with John Oliver](https://www.youtube.com/watch?v=Fiu9GSOmt8E).

 ### Biodegradable vacuum sealing bags

-Biodegradable vacuum sealing plastic is available, although I have not tried it myself.
+Biodegradable vacuum sealing bags are available, although I have not tried these myself.
 One example is [Eco Pouch](https://www.thevacuumpouch.co.uk/shop/vacuum-pouches-packaging-bags/biodegradable-vacuum-pouch/eco-pouch-300x300mm-biodegradable-vacuum-pouches/), produced by The Vacuum Pouch Company, based in Bury, UK.
 Thanks to Ryan Woodgate for the suggestion.

  The guidance is that these bags are not suitable for storing liquid, and can be used for up to one year.
 Unfortunately the manufacturers have stated that Eco Pouch is not suitable for most domestic vacuum sealers, and requires a "snorkel" part which is inserted into the bag when vacuum sealing.

+Vacuum sealers with a "snorkel" can be difficult to find, and I have never used one, but the [SINBO DZ-280](https://www.sealersales.com/sinbo-vacuum-sealer) is an example.
+In addition to biodegradable bags, this attachment also allows you to use non-embossed plastic, which opens up the opportunity to use a wider variety of packaging material.

+When disposing of "biodegradable" packaging, it is important to check your local recycling guidance thoroughly as many items purported to be biodegradable may in fact not be suitable for local composting facilities.
+For example, Recycle for Greater Manchester ([2018](https://recycleforgreatermanchester.com/blog/the-truth-about-compostable-packaging/)) advise that <u>only</u> packaging marked with the [EN13432 seedling logo](https://docs.european-bioplastics.org/2016/publications/EUBP_Guidelines_Seedling_logo.pdf) is suitable for local composting facilities, and is the only type of biodegradable packaging that should be put in green waste bins.